openshift/app-netutil/README.md

 The `dpdk-app-centos` image is a CentOS base image built with DPDK and includes the `app-netutil` library.
-The setup to run the image is more complicated and depends on if you are using vhost interfaces from something like a Userpace CNI or SR-IOV VFs from SR-IOV CNI.
+The setup to run the image is more complicated and depends on if you are using vhost interfaces from something like a Userspace CNI or SR-IOV VFs from SR-IOV CNI.
 Below is the quick command to build the image, but it is recommended that additional README files are consulted for detailed setup instructions.